How to Port an Existing Number to VoIP in 6 Easy Steps

 3. Follow the New Provider’s Instructions

-Although your new carrier may be able to complete the number porting process on their end, they may still need your assistance.
-Log into your new business phone service to access your administrative portal.
-A representative of your new provider will work with you to initiate the transfer process, which should only take a few minutes.
+Your new carrier will be able to complete the number porting process on their end, but they may still need your assistance.
+Log into your new phone service to access your administrative portal.
+A representative of your new provider will work with you to begin the transfer process, which should only take a few minutes.

 4. Wait Until Porting Is Complete

-During this time, you may receive a letter from your old carrier, called a firm order confirmation (FOC), stating the date they will transfer the number.
-Your new carrier will update you when the number has been transferred to your account.
-However, many providers give updates via email or the administrative portal, so make sure to check them to know if the process is complete.
+During this time, you may receive a letter from your old carrier called “firm order confirmation” (FOC), stating the date they will transfer the number.
+Your new carrier will update you when the number has been transferred to your account via email or the admin portal.

-In the meantime, your new carrier will provide a temporary number to use the new service while porting your business phone number.
-Take advantage of this time to set up the VoIP system’s features by configuring user settings and downloading the mobile or desktop app.
-Most providers include instructions for setup and installation.
+In the meantime, your new carrier will provide a temporary number to use their phone service as you wait for the porting of your business phone number.
+Use this time to set up your VoIP system by configuring the phone settings.

 5. Test Your Newly Ported Number

-Once you receive confirmation that the number porting is complete, it’s time to test your new service.
+After confirming that the port is completed successfully, it’s time to test your phone number with the new service.
 Grab any external phone and dial your business number.
-If the call rings through to your office desk phone or another device connected to your new service, the port is successful.
-If the call doesn’t go through, contact your new carrier’s customer support line.
+If the call rings through to your desk phone or another device connected to your new service, the port is successful.
+Otherwise, contact your new carrier’s customer support line for assistance.

 6. Cancel Old Service & Pay Off Any Debts

-According to the Federal Communications Commission (FCC), your current provider should allow you to port your number even if you have an outstanding balance.
-However, they can refuse to cancel your service until your account is fully paid.
+According to the FCC, your current provider should allow you to port your number even if you owe an outstanding balance.
+However, they may refuse to cancel your service until your account is fully paid.

-Before canceling, don’t forget to download any reports or files you want from your old account.
-Once your account is fully paid, and you’ve downloaded everything you want from your account, you may now request the cancellation of your old service.
+Before canceling, download all the files you left from your old account.
+Once you’re fully paid, and you’ve downloaded everything you need, you may now request the cancellation of your old service.

 Common Porting Phone Number Issues

-While learning how to port an existing number to VoIP is a pretty straightforward process, you may likely come across some issues.
-Here are common factors that might hinder the number porting process and how to resolve them:
+Learning how to port an existing number to VoIP is a pretty straightforward process, but roadblocks can happen at any time.
+Here are common reasons that can delay the number porting process and how to solve them:

-Your porting request may be rejected if the account information you provide to your new provider doesn’t match what your current carrier has on record.
-The best thing to do is to double-check every piece of information you provide is stated correctly.
+- Incorrect information: A porting request can be rejected if the account information you provide to your new provider doesn’t match what your current carrier has on record.
+To avoid this, double-check that every piece of information you provide is stated correctly.

-Some providers may deactivate or lock your account if you haven’t used it for an extended period.
+- Inactive or locked account: Some providers may deactivate or lock your account if you haven’t used it for a while.
 If this happens, contact your provider to discuss your account status.
 You might have to take extra steps to get your number ported.

-A number will take a long time to port if it’s connected to multiple lines or advanced call control features, such as call group and call forwarding.
+- Complex porting: A number will take a long time to port if it’s connected to multiple lines or call features like call group and call forwarding.
 Make sure there are no additional features attached to your number.

-You cannot keep the same number if you are moving to another geographic location with a different area code.
+- Geographical limitations: You cannot keep the same number if you are moving to another geographic location with a different area code.
 In this case, the new provider will require you to select a new number.
-Location issues also occur if the new provider doesn’t offer coverage in that specific region.
+Location issues also occur if the new provider doesn’t offer coverage in that region.

 Frequently Asked Questions (FAQs)

-Number porting allows your business to switch to a new phone service without the need to inform your customers about the change since your phone number remains the same.
-This allows you to protect your company’s brand image and eliminate unnecessary spending on updating your marketing materials.
+Number porting allows businesses to switch to a new phone service without informing customers about the change since their phone number remains the same.
+It protects the company’s brand image and avoids unnecessary costs of updating marketing materials.

 Local number portability (LNP), also known as local number porting, transfers a local phone number from one telecommunications carrier to another.
 However, if you port a wireless number to a new provider, it’s called wireless local number portability (WLNP), while porting phone numbers that are toll-free is referred to as toll-free number porting (TFNP).

 In most cases, any U.S.-based landline, toll-free, or wireless phone number can be ported.
-There are certain cases where you may not be able to transfer a number.
+However, there are certain limitations, such as a non-active phone number and geographic restrictions.
 Some services in rural areas get a waiver from the FCC, exempting them from porting numbers.
-If number porting is not possible, many VoIP providers include a free business phone number when you sign up for their services.

 Bottom Line

-Understanding how to port an existing number to VoIP ensures a smoother transfer and reduces the chances of facing some unexpected issues discussed above.
+Understanding how number porting works ensures a smoother transfer and reduces the chances of facing unexpected issues.
 To prevent fraud and stolen phone numbers, VoIP providers take significant steps to verify all transfer requests.
-If you encounter any difficulties, make sure to ask the provider involved questions to get the support you need.
+If you encounter any difficulties, make sure to contact the number porting service to get the support you need.